How Will You Know Your Marriage is Over?

 And that, dear Christian woman, is how you know it’s game over.
 For really and truly real.

-If you know you can’t keep picking up his balls and playing for the both of you for the rest of your life, you’ll find an amazing support network of women who are making that same decision, plus all kinds of courses, expert workshops, weekly coaching, and live events to empower you with the truth in the Flying Free Education and Support program.
+If you know you can’t keep picking up his balls and playing for the both of you for the rest of your life, you’ll find an amazing support network of women who are making that same decision, plus all kinds of courses, expert workshops, weekly coaching, and live events to empower you with the truth in the Flying Free Sisterhood program.